-Follow ups usually occur 4 weeks after the initial procedure.
+Follow up appointments will occur 6 weeks after the initial procedure with your provider.
 At that appointment, you can discuss your progress up to that point and have a conversation about the next steps and possible further treatments.

 Is Physical Therapy necessary?

-How much do PRP and stem cell procedures cost?
+How much do PRP and Bone Marrow Therapy procedures cost?

 Pricing of procedures can vary considerably from patient to patient because each treatment situation is unique.
 An evaluation will give you a better idea of condition, treatment, and costs specific to your condition.

-PRP procedures are typically around $600-$1200 per treatment and Stem Cell procedures are typically around $3000-$4000 per treatment.
+PRP procedures are typically around $600-$1200 per treatment and Bone Marrow Therapy procedures are typically around $3000-$4000 per treatment.
 Until you are seen in the clinic for an evaluation, we will not know what the recommended treatment route will be.
 Alternatively, if you are not able to travel to the clinic, you may provide us with a recent MRI (less than 1 year old) of the area/joint you are seeking treatment on.
-You are always welcome to speak with one of our nurse regenerative specialists to discuss your case and ask more questions (320-251-2600).
+You are always welcome to speak with one of our regenerative specialists to discuss your case and ask more questions (320-251-2600).